cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Student in data science at Scuola Normale Superiore.
-As an Early-Stage Researcher (ESR) with NoBIAS ITN, I'm the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.
+I'm a PhD Candidate in Data Science at Scuola Normale Superiore.
+As an Early-Stage Researcher (ESR) with NoBIAS ITN, I'm also the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.
 My research focuses on causality-based methods for fairness and machine learning.
-My advisor is Salvatore Ruggieri.
+My advisor is Prof. Salvatore Ruggieri.

 Feel free to reach out at jose.alvarez[at]di.unipi.it